sara-nl/swiftdocs/source/Pages/Clients/curl_token.rst

     export OS_USER_DOMAIN_NAME="Default"

-Users using keystone in combination with SURFsara Central User Administration account shoudl set:
+Users using keystone in combination with the SURFsara Central User Administration (CUA) account should set:

 .. code-block:: bash